abukowski21/SAMI3-GITM-python/README.md

 these data into netCDF format.
 This will also interpolate SAMI3 model outputs to a "regular" grid in geographic coordinates.

-To Postprocess model outputs: `python PostProcessModelResults.py [args]`
+To postprocess model outputs: `python PostProcessModelResults.py [args]`

 To generate plots with these postprocessed outputs: `python basic_plots_from_netcdf.py [args]`

+## Notes:
-> Run any python script with the `-h` flag to see available arguments
+- Run any python script with the `-h` flag to see available arguments
+- All routines (including those in `utility_programs`) can be called in other scripts for further analysis (in a Jupyter Notebook, for example)
+- These scripts can handle both GITM and SAMI model outputs.
+- Modifications to existing functions should be fairly easy (adding more models, different types of plots, etc.)
+- Contact the author with any questions, suggestions, issues, etc.